-But even good bosses — the ones you admire, respect, and generally like to work with — are imperfect in ways that can sometimes make your job more difficult.
+But even good bosses — the ones you admire, respect, and like to work with — are imperfect in ways that can sometimes make your job more difficult.
 For example, even good bosses sometimes:

 - Load you up with more work than any human being could get done;